 Sinter formations of Dagejia Geysers are not common – this stone contains lots of cesium.
 It has been assessed that there are some 14,5 thousand tons of this metal, which has been accumulated by water and microbial activity.

 Local people here have a yearly festival in September – Gama Rije or Tibetan Bathing Festival.
 This is also a nature-protected area: Dagajia Geothermal Geysers Natural Reserve.

 - T. Scott Bryan.
 The Geysers of Yellowstone, Fifth Edition.
 2018.
 ISBN-10: 1607328399.

 - ZHANG Baisong, 2014.
 The Basic Study of the Cs-Bearing Geyserite Deposit in Targejia, Tibet.
 Acta Geologica Sinica (English Edition), 88(supp.
 2): 942-943.

 Few countries in the world are as shrouded in myths and legends as Tibet is.
-This is land with mountainous (highest mountains in the world!), rugged and harsh terrain – and lots of unspoiled nature.
-All this scenery is dotted with thousands of historical landmarks – megaliths, cliff art, abandoned and existing towns and cities, thousands of rock-cut chambers and passages, monasteries.
+This is a land with mountainous (the highest mountains in the world!), rugged and harsh terrain – and lots of unspoiled nature.
+All this scenery is dotted with thousands of historical landmarks – megaliths, cliff art, abandoned and existing towns and cities, thousands of rock-cut chambers and passages, and monasteries.

 This new edition of The Geysers of Yellowstone is the most up-to-date and comprehensive reference to the geysers of Yellowstone National Park, describing in detail each of the more than five hundred geysers in the park.
 The entire text has been revised and geyser descriptions have been updated based on activity observed through early 2018.
 Information about a number of significant new geyser developments has been added, as well as recent knowledge about some of the world’s geyser fields outside Yellowstone.